All Episodes

 An American occurrence.

-Something genuinely American, and that is radios by the millions are being tuned to radio stations in the hundreds to listen to this program live streaming over the internet as gazillions of Americans tune to the Rush Limbaugh program on the Excellence in Broadcasting Network.
+That is radios by the millions are being tuned to radio stations in the hundreds to listen to this program live streaming over the internet as gazillions of Americans tune to the Rush Limbaugh program on the Excellence in Broadcasting Network three hours straight ahead.

-We failed, my partner and I failed to defend our championship uh at the country club of Fairfield, Connecticut member guest over the weekend.
+My partner and I failed to defend our championship at the Country Club of Fairfield, Connecticut member guest over the weekend.

-We came in second, but boy, did we finished hot.
+We came in second, but boy, we finished hot.

-It j it did the game is one of the most they ought to make prisoners play this game.
+The game is one of the most, they ought to make prisoners play this game.

 All right, here's today's iPhone winner.